Keith Drury (artist): Commissions, awards & exhibitions

-Danske Bank commissioned an artwork in September 2018 and Bunzl McLaughlin (part of Bunzl plc) presented Drury’s 'Up the Farset' artwork to the Hastings Hotel Group later the same year.
+Danske Bank commissioned an artwork in September 2018 and Bunzl McLaughlin (part of Bunzl plc) presented Drury's 'Up the Farset' artwork to the Hastings Hotel Group later the same year.

-In 2022, Drury’s art was part of a nationwide advertising and marketing campaign for The Boulevard in collaboration with BWP Group.
+Drury's art was part of a nationwide advertising and marketing campaign for The Boulevard in 2022 in collaboration with BWP Group.

-In 2023, Drury was commissioned by Hardy Distribution to create a bespoke customisation for Boost Drinks to celebrate the company’s twentieth anniversary in business.
+In 2023, Drury was commissioned by Hardy Distribution to create a bespoke customisation for Boost Drinks to celebrate the company's twentieth anniversary in business.

+Drury collaborated with The Odyssey Trust in 2025, working with the ‘Belfast Giants’, (the first professional ice hockey team in Ireland), to publish a bespoke artwork featuring the team.

+SSP Group commissioned Drury to create a special installation mural for ‘Flax and Soda’, in the departure’s lounge at Belfast International Airport in 2026.
+The piece was entitled, ‘Best of Belfast’ and Keith said he wanted the artwork to ‘capture the colour, detail and flavour of Belfast, its creativity, its people and its ingenuity throughout the years.’